adjust/webdev-assignment/INSTRUCTIONS.md

 		- “Add to cart” button:
 			- On click, it should add the product to the system’s cart

+---

 3. Additionally, all pages should share a *common header component*.
 This header should include:
 	- Logo image of the project (The asset can be found in *static/logo.svg*)
 	- Cart information including:
       - Cart icon (The asset can be found in *static/icon-cart.svg*)
       - Number of products in the cart.
       - Price to pay for all products in the cart.
       - “Checkout” button:
-			- On click, it should open a modal box window, showing the products contained in the cart.
+        - On click, it should open a *modal window* (see behaviour below), showing the products contained in the cart.

       - Modal window expected behaviour:
         - It should contain a “close” button:
           - On click, the modal window should close itself.
-		- It should show the total price to pay for all products in the cart.
+        - It should show the *total price to pay* for all products in the cart.
         - It should show a list of all products added to the cart so far.
 Each product item should include:
           - Product Title
           - Product Image (of a height 50px)
           - Product Quantity
           - Product Price by unit
           - Product Price combined (if quantity > 1)

           **Important:**
           If a product item is added into the cart many times:
-			- The cart list should *show the product item only once*
+          - The cart list should *show the product item only once*.
           - The *Product Item Quantity* value should show how many times the item was added into the cart.
           - The *Product Item Price combined* value should show the sum of all unit prices of the item.